 While both XLR inputs on both interfaces can double as line inputs.
-The 4i4 has 2 additional line inputs in the rear, which you can use to connect synths or other instruments.
+The Focusrite Scarlett 4i4 has 2 additional line inputs in the rear, which sets it apart from the 2i2 and allows you to connect synths or other instruments.

-While the 2i2 has two line outputs for monitoring, the 4i4 has four, giving you two extra line outputs which you can use either for monitoring or effect sends.
+While the 2i2 has two line outputs for monitoring, the 4i4 has four, providing a key difference between the Focusrite Scarlett 2i2 vs 4i4 when it comes to monitoring and effect sends.

-With all the extra inputs and outputs, you might need a way to control what’s going where.
-That’s why with the Focusrite Control Software you can route any of the Scarlett 4i4’s inputs to any of its outputs.
-Now you’re cooking with peanut oil!
+With all the extra inputs and outputs on the 4i4, compared to the 2i2, the Focusrite Control Software allows you to route any of the Scarlett 4i4’s inputs to any of its outputs.
+Now you have the power to personalize your home recording setup!

-Finally, though mostly obsolete, some music producers continue to prefer using a MIDI I/O as a means to sequence MIDI signals in the DAW of their choice, instead of a separate MIDI controller device that would otherwise be connecting via USB.
+Finally, a notable difference in the Focusrite Scarlett 2i2 vs 4i4 is the MIDI In/Out feature.
+Though mostly obsolete, some music producers embrace this classic approach and prefer using a MIDI I/O as a means to sequence MIDI signals in the DAW of their choice, instead of a separate MIDI controller device that would otherwise be connecting via USB.

 This could also be if you have an older MIDI device that did not come with a USB output.

-So which of the two is right for you?
-The answer to this question will depend on your needs.
-If you are looking for a simple audio interface with the ability to plug in your microphone or instrument and start recording and monitoring through headphones and studio monitors, then the Scarlett 2i2 will be just fine.
+So which of the two Focusrite Scarlett models is right for you?
+The answer to the 2i2 vs 4i4 question will depend on your musical journey and creative needs.
+If you’re in search of a straightforward and intuitive audio interface to plug in and play your microphone or instrument and start recording and monitoring through headphones and studio monitors, then the Scarlett 2i2 will be just fine.
 And I believe this is the case for the vast majority of home studios, as it has been for myself!

-However, if you need more inputs, more outputs, the ability to route various inputs to specific outputs, or perhaps you like to be picky about sequencing MIDI with a dedicated MIDI I/O, then you’ll find the Scarlett 4i4 is better suited for your needs.
+However, if you need more inputs, more outputs, the ability to route various inputs to specific outputs, or perhaps you like to be picky about sequencing MIDI with a dedicated MIDI I/O, then you’ll discover the Scarlett 4i4 is tailor-made for your ambitious recording projects.

-The bottom line is both of these audio interfaces are great choices for a home studio, and it’s up to you to decide if the extra $70 or so are worth the bit of extra flexibility and control that the 4i4 brings to the table.
+The bottom line is both of these audio interfaces are great choices for a home studio, and it’s your call whether that extra $70 unlocks the artistic flexibility and control you crave in your recordings with the 4i4.

 We are sorry that this post was not useful for you!